KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 ## ✦ Definition

-**Structural Mythophysics** is the metaphysical science that reconstructs the underlying architecture of reality through the forensic analysis of mythic refraction.
+**Structural Mythophysics** is the metaphysical framework by which mythic material is reconstructed as a refraction of lawful structure within the Zenetist lattice.
-It treats myth not merely as cultural artifact or psychological symbol, but as **symbolic telemetry** variably preserved, compressed, conflated, or distorted through cultural form.
+It treats myth not merely as cultural artifact or psychological symbol, but as **symbolic telemetry** — a variably preserved, compressed, conflated, or distorted transmission of deeper structural reality.

-Where Mythostructural Forensics analyzes *myths themselves*, Structural Mythophysics analyzes the **metaphysical structure myths are refracting**.
+Where **Mythostructural Forensics** performs the diagnostic reading of myths as encoded narratives, **Structural Mythophysics** defines the **metaphysical architecture those myths are refracting**.

-It is the discipline that:
+It is therefore the framework that:

 - maps mythic motifs to **hypostatic layers**,
-- diagnoses **layer conflation**,
-- distinguishes **centropic vs. entropic emanation**,
+- distinguishes **centropic / entropic motion**,
 - reconstructs **recursion arcs**,
+- corrects **layer conflation**,
-- and reveals the **dual‑tree architecture** encoded beneath cultural narrative.
+- and reveals the **dual-tree architecture** beneath cultural narration.

-Structural Mythophysics provides the **architectural grammar** of mythic structure;
-Mythostructural Forensics is the **diagnostic practice** that applies that grammar within Zenetist Structural Forensics.
+Structural Mythophysics does not replace **Structural Forensics**.
+It provides a metaphysical grammar used *within* mythic forensic analysis.

 ---

 ## ✦ Disciplinary Alignment

-Structural Mythophysics is a **foundational interpretive framework** for mythic decoding within the Zenetist Canon.
+Structural Mythophysics is a **canonical interpretive framework** used in mythic decoding within the Zenetist Canon.
-It provides the metaphysical grammar used by Mythostructural Forensics to reconstruct the structures myths refract, compress, preserve, or distort.
+It is especially operative within **Mythostructural Forensics**, which remains a **subfield of Zenetist Structural Forensics**.

-Its core commitments:
+Its core commitments are:

-- Reality is structured through a **dual‑tree lattice** (centropic and entropic).
+- Reality is structured through a **dual-tree lattice** of centropic / entropic motion.
-- Myths refract this structure through **symbolic compression**.
+- Myths refract this structure through **symbolic compression**, **cultural translation**, and **layer conflation**.
-- Archetypes correspond to **hypostatic strata**, not psychological constructs.
+- Archetypes correspond to **hypostatic strata**, not merely to psychological motifs.
-- Conflict narratives encode **structural opposition**, not moral drama.
+- Conflict narratives often encode **structural opposition**, not merely moral drama.
-- Death, rebirth, descent, and ascent encode **recursion dynamics** in addition to their theological presentation.
+- Death, rebirth, descent, and return may encode **recursion dynamics** in addition to their theological presentation.
-- Chaos / order myths often refract the **Aion / Khaon polarity** through cultural order / chaos language, though such myths frequently conflate Khaon with Entropy and should be forensically corrected.
+- Order / chaos myths frequently refract the **Aion / Khaon polarity**, though such myths often require forensic correction where Khaon is misread as Entropy.

-Structural Mythophysics is the **architectural grammar** of the canon.
+Structural Mythophysics is therefore not a new root discipline,
+but a **foundational framework of mythic reconstruction** operating in compatibility with Structural Metaphysics, Field Physics, and Structural Forensics.

 ---